jochemin/raspnode/README.md

 To install, just clone this git or download raspnode.sh and run with sudo.

+If you have installed and only want to secure your Raspberry launch with secure parameter --> sudo ./raspnode.sh secure

 If I've helped you, consider donating some BTC to 3FM6FypcrSVhdHh7cpVQMrhPXPZ6zcXeYU

 And if you want to donate via LN you can send me 1000 satoshi -->